mfjkri/Telegram-Chatbot/README.md

     allow_update=True
 )

-# Proceeding to the stage: (for get_info_from_user this is usually done at the start of the chatbot flow path)
+# Proceeding to the stage: (for get_user_info this is usually done at the start of the chatbot flow path)

 def some_state_or_stage(update : Update, context : CallbackContext) -> USERSTATE:
     query = update.callback_query